 Thacker Mountain Radio

-In addition to its broadcast/webcast every Thursday at 6 pm, Thacker Mountain Radio can also be heard every Saturday night at 7 pm on Mississippi Public Broadcasting (MPB) radio (90.3 FM in Oxford) or online: http://mpbonline.org/Programs/listen_live.
-More information at thackermountain.com.
+Thacker Mountain Radio will return with live shows on Thursday Sept.
+4. Until then, the show can be heard every Saturday at 7 pm throughout the summer on Mississippi Public Broadcasting radio (90.3 FM in Oxford) or online at http://mpbonline.org/Programs/listen_live.
+For more information visit www.thackermountain.com.

 Help us reach our Programming Fund 2014 goal!

 Thacker Mountain is working to build up our Programming Fund to continue bringing great bands like the Bo-Keys, the Mulligan Brothers, Super Chikan, and Grace Askew to our Mississippi airwaves.

 We need your help building our Programming Fund.

 Our goal is to raise $2500 by April 25, 2014 to pay any extra guests, special guests, and to more fully compensate artists on the Thacker Mountain Radio show each week.

 Consider contributing directly to a fund that impacts exceptional art right here in our state and community.